How to Make a Complaint About a Holiday Cottage

-The self catering accommodation industry has often been the brunt of bad press surrounding shoddy agents, properties not being of the standard advertised, (or not being available at all!) and agents washing their hands of things by stating the holiday booking is directly between the property owner and the guest.
+The self-catering accommodation industry has often been the brunt of bad press – primarily due to complaints about the holiday rental not being as advertised or being “dirty”.
+Holiday cottage booking agents are also guilty of shunning accountability when things go wrong, by stating the booking contract is directly between the accommodation owner and the guest.

-The law for holiday rentals is not too helpful either, because while there is an extraordinary amount of legal cover for people booking a “Package Holiday”, the same cannot be said for renting a holiday cottage direct from the owner – whether there is an agent involved in the mix or not.
+The law for holiday rentals is not too helpful either, because while there is protection for people booking a “package holiday”, the same cannot be said for renting a holiday cottage direct from the owner – whether there is an agent involved or not.

-It’s probably fair to say that most owners and agents do an excellent job of maintaining high standards for their guests.
-They realise the importance of good customer service and ensuring the quality of their properties, and they work hard to benefit the tourism industry as a whole.
+It’s probably fair to say that most holiday rental owners and agents do an excellent job of maintaining high standards for their guests.
+They realise the importance of good customer service and ensuring the quality of their holiday properties.

-But when a property does not live up to its claims then it can completely ruin that precious holiday that you have so looked forward to – and maybe saved up a long time for too, so naturally you want to make a complaint and have something done about it.
+But when a property does not live up to expectations then it can completely ruin that precious holiday that you have so looked forward to.
+Naturally, you will want to make a complaint and have something done about it.

 What to do when holidays go wrong

 It is important to remember that complaints can be subjective, some people complain for the sake of complaining.
 Use your common sense – is the complaint more to do with your own subjective likes and dislikes or is there a genuine quality or safety issue that needs to be addressed.
 Is it having a serious impact on your holiday?

 Keep a sense of perspective.
 How bad is it really?
 Are you blowing a small thing out of proportion?
 If a hot tub was advertised, but there isn’t one, you have every right to complain as you booked the accommodation based on there being one.
 However, if several minor details affected your holiday, e.g. your found hair in the plughole or there aren’t enough coat hangers, how this affects the enjoyment of the holiday is subjective.